zhangxd6/zhangxd6.github.io/_posts/2016-06-29-azure-service-fabric-deply-anywhere.md

 >Cluster setting

-For my testing, I opted for the samplest cluster which inculdes 3 nodes spreading into 3 update domains and fault domains.
-The service bus provides the load balance inside its services, however, a external load balancer needed for any trafic outside to communicate with service fabric appliations, which I assume all communication happens through APIs via http.
+For my testing, I opted for the simplest cluster which includes 3 nodes spreading into 3 update domains and fault domains.
+The service bus provides the load balance inside its services, however, a external load balancer needed for any traffic outside to communicate with service fabric applications, which I assume all communication happens through APIs via HTTP.

 Now the code/scripts.